OVC–Big South Football Association

-The OVC–Big South Football Association is an association of football members of the Big South Conference and Ohio Valley Conference (OVC).
-The OVC–Big South covers the American Midwest and South with member institutions located in Illinois, Missouri, North Carolina, South Carolina, and Tennessee.
+The OVC–Big South Football Association was an association of football members of the Big South Conference and Ohio Valley Conference (OVC).
+The OVC–Big South covered the American Midwest and South with member institutions located in Illinois, Missouri, North Carolina, South Carolina, and Tennessee.

 History

 Big South Conference

 In the 2021–22 season, the Big South Conference was made up of nine football-playing members including full members Campbell University, Charleston Southern University, Gardner-Webb University, Hampton University, and North Carolina A&T State University, and associate members Kennesaw State University, Monmouth University, University of North Alabama, and Robert Morris University.
 The following changes occurred dwindling the football membership from nine members in 2021 to four members by 2023, dropping below the minimum of six members required for an automatic bid for the NCAA Division I FCS Playoffs.